bwarren2/voting_2016/slides/content/slides-1.0/ohio.md

 > The Amish community in Holmes County established in 1808, had a 17,654 adherents in 2010,[22] or 41.7% of the county's population.

 (Via [Wikipedia](https://en.wikipedia.org/wiki/Holmes_County,_Ohio#Amish_community))

+In other words, it looks like religious culture, whether is Mormon or Amish, still matters.

 ***